 If your current employer is 35 miles from your home, you’ll need to move at least 85 miles away to be eligible for tax deductions.
 That’s because you have to move at least 50 miles farther than the distance from your old home to your old job.

 If you’re currently driving 35 miles to work, and your employer moves his office location to 85 miles in the opposite direction, you won’t be eligible for tax deductions if you move.
-That’s because the total increase in distance traveled is only 50 miles – and you’ll need to move at least 50 miles plus the original distance to your office to qualify for the move.
+That’s because the total increase in distance traveled is only 50 miles – and you’ll need to move at least 50 miles plus the actual distance to your office to qualify for the move.

 You can deduct virtually everything associated with your move with few limitations.
 Deductible items include:

-Finally, if you deduct your moving expenses but then fail to meet the time requirements, you’ll need to amend your future tax returns.
+Finally, if you deduct your moving expenses but fail to meet the time requirements, you’ll need to amend your future tax returns.